jacobhumston/biggames.js/README.md

 Simple library for Big Game's public APIs.

-_Note: This package isn't finished yet._
+_Note: This package isn't finished yet.
+It fully works, however types have not be completed._

 ## Example